Rezolve

 • An employee identifies a bug and logs a ticket through a chat tool like Slack, detailing the bug's severity, description, and the affected customer if specific.

-• A bot then automatically creates this ticket from the chat tool.
+• A bot then automatically creates ticket from the chat tool.

 • If sensitive, the issue is escalated to engineering by creating a ticket, as prompted by the bot.